metaplex-foundation/developer-hub/src/pages/token-metadata/pnfts.md

 Because the Token Metadata program is built on top of the SPL Token program, any owner or spl-token delegate can interact with the SPL Token program directly and bypass the Token Metadata program on vital operations like transferring and burning.
 Whilst this creates a nice composability pattern between programs it also means the Token Metadata program cannot enforce any rules on behalf of the creators.

 A good example of why this can be problematic is that Token Metadata cannot enforce secondary sales royalties.
-Even though the royalty percentage is stored on the **Metadata** account, it is up to the user or program that performs the transfer to decide whether they want to honour it or not.
+Even though the royalty percentage is stored on the **Metadata** account, it is up to the user or program that performs the transfer to decide whether they want to honor it or not.
 We talk more about this and how pNFTs fix this issue [in a section below](#use-case-royalty-enforcement).

 Programmable NFTs are introduced to solve this issue in a flexible way that **allows creators to customize the authorization layer** of their assets.